functorz-tech/momen_doc/buildUI/select-view.md

 Order of Options: When selecting a view to display options horizontally, the order of options from left to right is determined by the order of the contents of the \[Select View] from top to bottom.

-**Binding Option Content**: Double click \[Select View] to enter the sub-container, click the \[+] sign next to the input box and find "Component Data - Select View - item" to bind option content.
+**Binding Option Content**: Double-click \[Select View] to enter the sub-container, click the \[+] sign next to the input box, and find "Component Data - Select View - item" to bind option content.

 **Query Data**